chrisparsons83/FFDiscordClub/rules.md

 14.4.
 The promotion and relegation criteria for a given season will be determined and published before the start of the season.

+14.5.
+If the NFL does not complete 16 regular-season weeks, then there will be no promotion/relegation for that season.

 ## 15. Rookie Members

 15.1.
 New members to the FFDiscord Club will begin in Tier Two.